Labradorite

 Labradorite for whom?

-Labradorite is well suited to hypersensitive people who are easily permeable to the energies present in their environment and social circle.
+Labradorite is well suited to people who are hypersensitive, easily permeable to the energies present in their environment and social circle.

 Purifying Labradorite